abhiverse01/the-coders-handbook/Becoming an Expert Coder/B. Advanced Programming Concepts.md

 - **Pure Functions**: A pure function is one that, given the same inputs, will always produce the same output and has no side effects (e.g., modifying global variables).
 Pure functions are predictable and easier to test.

-- **Higher-Order Functions**: Functions that can take other functions as arguments or return them as results.
+- **Higher-order functions**: Functions that can take other functions as arguments or return them as results.
 This allows for more abstract and flexible code, promoting reuse and composability.

 - **Immutability**: Data is not modified after it’s created.
 Instead, new data structures are created when you need to change something.
 This approach reduces bugs and simplifies reasoning about code.